insected/bobbae_gcp-wiki/Dataflow.md

 ### Alternatives

-Cloud Dataflow is not the first big data processing engine, its not the only one available on Google Cloud Platform.
-For example, one alternative is to run Apache Spark in Google Cloud Dataproc Service.
+Cloud Dataflow is not the first big data processing engine.
+For example, one alternative is to run Apache Spark in Google Cloud [Dataproc](Dataproc) Service.
+Another is [Cloud Composer](Composer) based on  Airflow.

 https://github.com/manuzhang/awesome-streaming